-We would like to congratulate you on deciding to purchase a KTM motorcycle.
-You are now the owner of a state-of-the-art sports motorcycle that will give you a great deal of pleasure during your ownership if you service and maintained it accordingly.
+Congratulations on your decision to purchase a KTM motorcycle.
+You are now the owner of a state-of-the-art sports motorcycle that will give you a great deal of pleasure during your ownership if you service and maintain it accordingly.

-We hope you will derive pleasure from riding this vehicle.
+We wish you a lot of enjoyment in riding this vehicle.